You'll see that there is a huge range of styles and that many of the cover bands offer something a bit different to make your wedding truly memorable.

 We hope you've enjoyed reading this list of the best wedding bands London has to offer in 2019.

-FixTheMusic provides bands for thousands of weddings and private events each year in London.
+FixTheMusic provides bands for thousands of weddings and private events each year.
 We've put together some FAQs about hiring a wedding band, a few of which are listed below:

 How early should I book the band?

 You should aim to book your band as soon as possible.
 Most of our best wedding bands have bookings at least two years in advance.
 If your wedding is on a Saturday in May, June, July, August or September, you should really be looking to book at least a year in advance of your date.
 This is because most weddings fall on a Saturday during summer so our bands receive the most enquiries for these days.
 That said, there are more and more weddings taking place on Sundays and mid-week (especially on Thursdays and Fridays) so it’s best not to wait too long before locking down your band.